blackbaud/skyux-cli/README.md

 #### On Mac OS X

 - Open the Keychain Access application.
-Under the Keychains list on the left, select "local" and then under the Category list select "Certificates."
+Under the Keychains list on the left, select "login" and then under the Category list select "Certificates."
 - Drag `server.crt` into the list of certificates.
 - Double-click the new "localhost" item that should now be in the list to open the certificate's info window.
 - Expand the Trust section near the top of the info window, then select "Always Trust" option for "Secure Sockets Layer (SSL)".